spamwax/alfred-pinboard-rs/README.md

 I wish to add the following in the coming releases:

 - Let users delete a selected bookmark from witin Alfred.
+- Add a proper logging facility to Rust code.
+- Use a better error mechanism (maybe [failure](https://crates.io/crates/failure)?)

 ## Feedback / Bugs
-This is my first non-trivial project using Rust language so so your [feedback or bug](https://github.com/spamwax/alfred-pinboard-rs) reports are greatly appreciated.
+This is my first non-trivial project using Rust language so so your [feedback or bug](https://github.com/spamwax/alfred-pinboard-rs/compare) reports are greatly appreciated.

 ## License
 This open source software is licensed under [MIT License](./LICENSE.md).